 And men will also open doors for women, hurry to help with packages or bags, etc.

 Sex in Costa Rica

-Always use protection.
 Condoms are available at all pharmacies and grocery stores (supermercados).
-They are also sometimes included in the room cost or available for an extra fee at the love motel, but you can't find them in the bar or club bathrooms.
-The morning after pill is available at pharmacies.
-Abortion is illegal unless the mother’s life is in danger.
+They're sometimes included in the room cost or available for an extra fee at the love motel, but you can't find them in the bar or club bathrooms.

 Last Updated on January 20, 2024 by Dave Lee